-Learning how to juggle working from home with kids is a new reality for many parents.
+Learning how to juggle working from home with kids, toddlers, pre-schoolers, or teens is a new reality for many parents.
 Setting boundaries is important so that you can focus on your work responsibilities and your new role as a full-time teacher.
 Publicist and Founder of Empower Public Relations, Jennifer Uy has worked from home for many years, and like many parents, has learned to adjust her routine quickly.

 She shares her tips on working from home with two kids (a five-year-old and a seven-year-old) and why you should create a schedule that includes self-care.

-Productivity Hacks for Working from Home with Kids
+Productivity Hacks: Tips for Working from Home with Kids

 1. Start early, before the kids wake up.